JasonRaveling/wunrav-youtube-live-embed/README.md

-This is a WordPress plugin that uses the YouTube API to detect if you're channel is live streaming and then embeds the YouTube live video on a page.
-A  modified version of [this repo](https://github.com/iacchus/youtube-live-embed) has been implemented here.
+This is a WordPress plugin that uses the YouTube API to detect if a channel is live streaming and then embeds the live YouTube video on a page using a shortcode.

 ## Usage

-Install the plugin in your plugins folder, enable it and then start using the `[live-youtube]` shortcode wherever you want it to appear.
-For now, we're hard coding a generic off-air message.
-More customizability may be added later.
+Place this plugin in your plugins folder, enable it and then start using the `[live-youtube]` shortcode wherever you want live video to appear.
+A slidout will appear on every page of your site once the channel is live.
+The slideout message can be customized from the WordPress admin.

 #### 1. First parameter: CHANNEL ID